franzbu/EnhancedSpaces.spoon/README.md

     {'Google Chrome', '2', 'a1'},
     {'Code', '2', 'a2'},
     {'WhatsApp', '3', 'a1'},
-    {'Microsoft To Do', 'T'}, -- no position assigned here, you can do that for just the apps you want to {'Email', 'E' 'a7'},
+    {'Microsoft To Do', 'T'},
+    {'Email', 'E' 'a7'},
   },
   ...
 ```

-'a1' represents the left half of your screen, 'a2' for the right half of your screen, and 'a7' for the whole screen.
+'a1' represents the left half of your screen, 'a2' for the right half of your screen, and 'a7' the whole screen.
 To get the full list of possible positions, see section 'Automatic Resizing and Positioning - Keyboard'.

 ### Manual Resizing